cyandizy/ISENFinal/documents/KomesPispol_90035701_ISEReport.md

 Imports: year (integer)
 Exports: generation (string)

-Calculates generation of a birthday.
+Calculates generation of a birthday by receiving year as an argument and comparing it to a set of conditions.
+It returns generation as output.
 ```

 ## Module logic